seirdotexe/seirdotexe/README.md

 ### Hi there 👋

-I'm Seir, and I love Javascript.
+I'm Seir, and I want the world to be made in Javascript.

 **Please help Ukraine gain its deserved freedom and peace, donate [here](https://war.ukraine.ua/).**